-General Information Broad Areas of Learning Career Planning and Entrepreneurship Media Literacy Subject Area Mathematics, Science and Technology Families of Situations Creation Discovers what computers can do by consulting documentation and by experimenting Creates by correctly using the appropriate functions Critical thinking Evaluates his/her work by setting quality standards Program of Study Computer Science Course Word Processing: Styles and Layout Essential Elements Targete Subject-Specific Competencies 1.
-Interacts in a computer environment 2.
-Produces computerized documents d by the Evaluation Categories of Knowledge • Typographical conventions • Formatting elements • Styles • Techniques of removing text formatting Evaluation C iteria Evaluation Criterion for Competency 1 1.1 Use of appropriate strategies to interact and to troubleshoot Evaluation Criteria for Competency 2 2.1 Thorough planning of the work 2.2 Appropriate formatting based on document type 2.3 Application of appropriate tools and functions 2.4 Rigorous compliance with the constraints identified Proficiency in Subject-Specific Knowledge Proficiency in subject-specific knowledge presupposes its acquisition, understanding, application and mobilization, and is therefore linked with the evaluation criteria for the competencies.
+General Info rmation Broad Areas of Learning3 Career Planning and Entrepreneurship Media Literacy Subject Area Mathematics, Science and Technology Families of Situations Creation Discovers what computers can do by consulting documentation and by experimenting Creates by correctly using the appropriate functions Critical thinking Evaluates his/her work by setting quality standards Program of Study Computer Science Course Word Processing: Sections and Tables Essential Elements Targe ted by the Evaluation Subject-Specific Competencies1.
+Interacts in a computer environment2.
+Produces computerized documents Categories of Knowledge Advanced techniques for arranging text on a page Section properties Table properties Standard terminology associated with word processing Formatting a document using sections Presenting and arranging data using tables Evaluation Criteria Evaluation Criterion for Competency 1 1.1 Use of appropriate strategies to interact and to troubleshoot Evaluation Criteria for Competency 2 2.1 Thorough planning of the work 2.2 Appropriate formatting based on document type 2.3 Application of appropriate tools and functions 2.4 Rigorous compliance with the constraints identified Proficiency in Subject-Specific Knowledge Proficiency in subject-specific knowledge presupposes its acquisition, understanding, application and mobilization, and is therefore linked with the evaluation criteria for the competencies.

-3. The broad areas of learning are stated exactly as in the course.
+^{3.} The broad areas of learning are stated exactly as in the course.
 However, the person who designs the evaluation instrument may choose other broad areas of learning.